 Here is what a topstitched elastic waistband looks like:

-Honestly, though, this method is used when making pants or skirts that have a knit waistband with elastic, such as the well loved and well used Junior Joggers, and awesome new Joggers line; Jordan Joggers, Java Joggers, and Jackson Joggers), all from Peek-a-Boo Pattern Shop.
+Honestly, though, this method is used when making pants or skirts that have a knit waistband with elastic, such as the well-loved and well-used Junior Joggers, and fantastic new Joggers line; Jordan Joggers, Java Joggers, and Jackson Joggers), all from Peek-a-Boo Pattern Shop.